Guides

 How we try to earn it

-The way we run a project is meant to answer most of those questions before you have to ask.
+The way we run a project is built to answer most of those questions before you have to ask.
 We come to your home, measure, and listen to what you're after.
-You get one all-in price with no surprises.
-We show our license and insurance up front.
-And the final balance isn't due until the work is done and you're happy with it.
+You get one all-in price.
+No surprises.
+We show our license and insurance up front, and the final balance isn't due until the work is done and you're happy with it.
 The whole sequence is laid out on our process page.

 We also take on a limited number of projects at a time, on purpose.
 It's the only way to hold the standard we want to hold.
-If that's the kind of working relationship you're after, request a consultation and let's talk through your project.
+That's just how we do things.
+If that's the kind of working relationship you're after, request a consultation and we'll talk through your project.

 Florida Licensed & Insured · Serving Jacksonville & St. Johns County